We have made changes to the delivery process for the 2020/21 harvest to align with government COVID-19 guidelines.

 - Please use driver amenities where available, rather than employee amenities and follow maximum capacity requirements.

 - The exchange of paperwork will be minimised.

-- Drivers will be asked to complete any missing information on the delivery advice and declaration form rather than Viterra employees.
+- Please bring your own pen to use in the classification office and complete any missing information on the delivery advice and declaration form rather than Viterra employees.